 The period from 1914–1922 was a tumultuous one for the world and, at times in this period, the small villages of Mlynov and Mervits were literally in the heart of that turmoil.
 This was the period of WWI (1914–1917), a Russian Revolution (Feb.–Mar.
 1917), the US entrance into the War (April 1917), followed by the Bolshevik takeover (Nov.
 1917), followed by Russian Civil War (1919–1922), a Russo-Polish War (1919–1920), the beginning and end of Ukraine as an independent nation, and a series of brutal pogroms (1919).
 It was a time of hope and despair, separation and anxiety, loss and destruction, which ended in the tiny villages of Mlynov and Mervits belonging once again to Poland.
 It is hard to imagine what the period must have felt like for those who lived through it.
 A number of those who lived in these villages before the war returned home, but not all did.
 In the wake of the War, a third wave of immigration to Baltimore and the US took place, along with an emerging emigration to Palestine, in part because the US had tightened its immigration policies and in part because Zionism had reached the villages and had started to stir the passions of those living there through the experiences of war, dislocation and the Balfour Declaration.

 We have several short fragmented reflections from Mlynov and Mervits villagers from this period, though not all have been translated yet.
 Most of what we know is from after the War, as the families coped with the consequences of the War.
 We know that some families were separated across the ocean, that the village of Mlynov was evacuated, to Novohrad-Volyns’kyi according to oral traditions,[1] and that some homes were destroyed and some lives lost.
-The Eastern Front during the War moved back and forth particularly close to Mlynov and Mervits during the Battle of Galicia, the Golice Tarnow Offensive, and the Brusilov Counter Offensive.
+The Eastern Front during the War moved back and forth particularly close to Mlynov and Mervits during the Battle of Galicia, the Gorlice Tarnow Offensive, and the Brusilov Counter Offensive.
 By the time the Bolsheviks finally signed a separate treaty with Germany, the Germans and Austrians had pushed across Ukraine well past Mlynov, all the way to Bedichev and Gomel, putting fear in the Bolsheviks that they would reach Petrograd.
 The Civil War that followed the end of WWI was complex, multi-ethnic and multi-national, with the boundaries of national entities shifting back and forth until their stabilization in 1922.
 We have several hints about how the the inhabitants of Mlynov and Mervits fared during this period from stories they wrote down or told their descendants and based on what they did after the War.
 In many ways, we have to imagine the details of what their lives were like from the fragments of stories they left behind, and by attempting to see how the macro trends of the period may or may not have touched the tiny villages of Mlynov and Mervits.

 When the War first broke out, Mendel Teitelman and his friend, Simha Zutelman, were evacuated from a Yeshiva where they were studying when the Germans approached and were put into forced labor gangs during the War.
-When Mendl returned home after the War he found his brother had drown in the interim and the village of Mervits had been destroyed.[2]
+When Mendl returned home after the War he learned that his brother drowned in the interim and the village of Mervits had been destroyed.[2]
 Through the eyes of herself as a young woman, Helen Lederer recounts the difficult and confusing experience of evacuation from Mlynov, as her mother and another pregnant woman tried to find food and a place where they could be safe among many refugees who were in the same situation.
 Helen and her family left for America after the War.[3]

 Out of the experience of trauma, another Mlynov boy, Yitzhak Lamdan, eventually headed to Palestine and eventually wrote a poem, called "Masada," that would speak for a generation of Zionists and that would despair of Jews finding a meaningful life in the Diaspora.
 During this period, Yitzhak had been uprooted and wandered through Southern Russia with his brother before joining the Red Army.
 He lost his brother during the war, and his family home was destroyed during this time.
 Given his trauma, it made perfect sense that Yitzhak came to the conclusions he did.
 According to one source, Yitzhak was the first person from Mlynov to emigrate to Palestine in 1920.[4]
 Yitzhak would return to visit the village in the 1930s, after he had written his famous poem, and his presence in Mlynov was captured in a photo in the Mlynov-Muravica Memorial book.
 He was not the only one from Mlynov to return during this period, as we shall see.